 This policy/procedure is subject to change as the COVID-19 situation evolves.

-All residential students, commuter students, and University employees who will be returning to campus will be required to get a molecular SARS-COV2 RT-PCR test within 5 days of their return to campus.
-To standardize the process for faculty and staff, we are also adding a deadline for testing that coincides with the date that faculty may begin returning to campus.
-All faculty and staff returning to campus must have this negative test result on file with the University no later than August 17.
+All residential students, commuter students, and University employees who will be returning to campus will be required to obtain a negative result on a molecular SARS-COV2 RT-PCR test within 5 business days of their return to campus.

-- Most non-student facing employees should expect to continue working from home through the summer, into the fall, and, likely, beyond.
+- Most non-student facing employees should expect to continue working from home or another remote location of your choosing.
 Employees should discuss the expectations of their role and where they will continue to fulfill the obligations of that role with their supervisor.

 - In instances where employees in student-facing areas may have health conditions or other circumstances that make returning to campus challenging, they should review the process for requesting a reasonable work accommodation that is available on myCharger.